 Powder coating is one of the most durable surface finishes in use today.
 It is used across a wide array of industries including Aviation, marine, and military applications.
 The process involves the application of the dry paint or “powder”, which has the look and feel of crumbled plastic, to a part instead of the traditional liquid suspension paint that is traditionally used.
 There are many benefits to applying a powder coated finish compared to the standard liquid paint finish.

 [Sun Burst Gold powder]

 Before the powder coating process begins all components are deburred, sandblasted, hand sanded to ensure a smooth a finish, and provide an ideal surface for which the final finish to adhere.
 All parts are then cleaned and prepared with alcohol to remove any dirt, oil, and/or grease that may remain from the production process.
 These prepared components are then taken to a special painting booth where the components are electrically grounded.
-Using an electrostatic paint gun, the powder is sprayed with a positive electric charge, causing the grounded wheel to attract particles and provide for a smooth even coating.
+Using an electrostatic paint gun, the powder is sprayed with a positive write my essay electric charge, causing the grounded wheel to attract particles and provide for a smooth even coating.

 [Inner Barrels being finished Gloss Black]

 After the components receives a coat of electrostatic paint; they are taken to an oven for curing.
 Inside the oven, the powder is heated to a very controlled temperature and the powder melts to form a uniform coating.

 The process is completed after the components are allowed to cool down and the coating hardens.